huynhtrankhanh/CoqCP/README.md

-**Additional maintainer needed:** While I'll continue to write code, it's important to have a more qualified maintainer for this repository.
-If you want, please ping me on https://coq.zulipchat.com and we'll talk.
+**Call for contributors:** I'm bad at proofs.
+If you're good with proofs, ping me at https://coq.zulipchat.com and we'll talk.

 **DISCLAIMER:** This is a formal verification repository.
 I am not a formal verification expert.
 Nothing in this repository should be construed as expert advice.
 I am not responsible for any loss and damage arising from the information in this repository.